ninabarzh/broomstick/content/posts/hunger-games.md

 Even rebellion is now a product.
 It is sponsored, analysed, tested in A/B trials.
 Movements rise and fall not on ideology but on virality.
 The Capitol permits rebellion so long as it is monetisable and does not reach the plumbing.

-A true rebellion — one that alters the extractive logic of the game — must not only break the rules, but also refuse to play.
+A true rebellion — one that alters the extractive logic of the game — [needs to not only break the rules, but also refuse to play their zero-sum game]({{< relref "posts/zero-sum-game/#breaking-the-game-is-non-zero-sum-possible" >}}).

 ## The odds are never in your favour

 Panem is not a future warning.
 It is a mirror with some stage makeup.
 We do not need to imagine a world where the few feast while the many are made to fight for crumbs.
 We live in it.
 We livestream it.

 The lesson of *The Hunger Games* is not that dystopia might come.
 It is that it can be normalised, televised, and turned into a franchise.
 It can even be democratised.

 So sharpen your arrows, or switch off the screen.
 Either way, play smart.
 The arena is everywhere now.

 And don’t worry.
 Just like in Panem, the Capitol is already working on rebooting the Games in the Metaverse.

-Next season: Hunger Games: AI Edition.
+**Next season**: Hunger Games: AI Edition.
 Contestants must prompt, code, and beg for compute credits.
 Sponsors include OpenAI, Alphabet, and the Ministry of Labour Efficiency.